Embankments? building? “Oh come on!” I can hear you cry, what’s difficult about that?

 This doesn’t have a flat surface, instead, strips of plywood (or similar) are held between supports from the sides or below to form a ‘floating’ track bed.
 Between these hang a matrix of cardboard strips on which further material is added to make the ground surface.

 This technique has the huge advantage that the ground running around the track can rise and fall as you want.
 It is however far more time consuming to make.

 How To Make Embankments

 As said above, I lay sheets of polystyrene on my baseboard, lay the track on this and then cut into this either side of the track when I want the surrounding landscape to be lower.

 This ensures the track remains level across the layout with the landscape rises and falls around it.

 As mentioned above, embankments are made from ground material (usually excavated from nearby) pilled up for the track to rest on.

 On the section of my layout I’m currently working on, for example, part of the track I want to embank runs through a depression surrounded by hills.
-Given the setting (set in Cornwall, around St Austell and leading up to Bodmin) the prototype embankments would most likely have been made from the rock of these hills and so a steep angle can be justified.
+Given the setting (set in Cornwall, around St Austell and leading up to Bodmin) the prototype embankments would most likely have been made from the rock from these hills and so a steep angle can be justified.

-With the embankment sides shaped, paint them a dark colour to match the nearby terrain and then cover with a soil textured and coloured scatter add static grass before finally ballasting the top and between the sleepers.
-See the post on a masterclass for laying Static Grass and the best static grass applicator for more help on these thorny subjects.
+With the embankment sides shaped, paint them a dark colour to match the nearby terrain and then cover with a soil textured and coloured scatter.
+Perhaps adding static grass before finally ballasting the top and between the sleepers.
+See the posts on a masterclass for laying static grass and the how to ballast for more help on these thorny subjects.

 If the embankment is tall or runs across watery landscape a culvert through the embankment maybe appropriate as an added detail.
 The can be made from drops with a slight recess in the side of the embankment where the pipe emerges.